-Post from September 5, 2019 (↻ September 16, 2019), filed under Web Development.
+Post from September 5, 2019 (↻ May 10, 2023), filed under Web Development (feed).

 Are major search engines requiring no-script sites or apps?

-If you have any thoughts or questions (or recommendations) about what he writes, leave a comment or a message.
+If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
+Thank you!

 Looking for a way to comment?
 Comments have been disabled, unfortunately.

 Get a good look at web development?
 Try The Web Development Glossary (2020).
 With explanations and definitions for literally thousands of terms from Web Development and related fields, building on Wikipedia as well as the MDN Web Docs.
 Available at Apple Books, Kobo, Google Play Books, and Leanpub.